bytes4change/bytes4change.github.io/about.markdown

 permalink: /about/
 ---

-As students, we've seen that there are many problems in the world that need to be solved.
-We believe that technology can be used to solve these problems, and we want to use our skills to make a difference.
-We are a group of students from Barrington, RI who are passionate about using technology to make a difference in the world.
+We are a group of high school students who are passionate about computer science and have seen the impacts it can make on any community through continuous effort.
+We are dedicated to making a difference using technology as well as learning something and honing our skills along the way.
+All work we do is nonprofit, and we volunteer our time and effort into this projecct because we truly believe in our cause.